Home » Shakshuka with Ground Turkey

 • Salt.

 • Fresh parsley.
-Add this in the end of the cooking process and it will enhance the sauce.
+Add this at the end of the cooking process and it will enhance the sauce.
+Fresh chopped cilantro will be good too.

 How to prepare Shakshuka with Ground Turkey